-Before he becomes Henry V, Hal is a boy who shuns all the responsibility attached to his name and position.
-Spending his time drinking, partying and sleeping his way round London.
-A 15th Century teenage rebel, who hates his father and has no time for the position of King.
-But when his father Henry IV (Ben Mendelsohn) dies, he reluctantly assumes the responsibilities he was intent on running away from.
-Convinced he can build a better kingdom than the one his father presided over.
-However, as war with France looms, the newly crowned Henry V must prove his place.
-His own temperament changed as politics and war collide.
+Before he becomes Henry V, Hal (Chalamet) shuns all the responsibility attached to his name and position, spending his time drinking, partying and sleeping his way around London.
+In The King, Hal is painted as the 15th Century teenage rebel, who hates his father and has no time for the position of King.
+But when his father Henry IV (Ben Mendelsohn) dies, he reluctantly assumes the responsibilities he was intent on running away from, convinced he can build a better kingdom than the one his father presided over.
+However, as war with France looms, the newly crowned Henry V must prove his place, his temperament changed as politics and war collide.

-There is much to be admired in attempting to condense three play’s into one film.
-However, the end result is patchy in narrative.
-The importance of the character building inherent in Henry IV part one and two quickly skirted over as we move into the territory of Henry V. This creates a void in defining the themes of power, family and position Shakespeare constructed.
-While never allowing Hal to fully explore his earlier years.
-Creating a film that does not find its footing until Hal becomes the newly crowned Henry V. Equally characters including Henry Percy (Tom Glynn-Carney) feel rushed, their importance to the overarching story never fully appreciated in the final film.
+There is much to be admired in the attempt to condense three lengthy and detailed play’s into one film.
+However, the result is patchy, as the character-building of Henry IV parts one and two are rushed to completion in favour of a Henry V narrative.
+This creates an unfortunate void when exploring themes of power, family and position, never allowing Chalamet’s Hal to fully explore his motivations.
+Equally, characters including Henry Percy (Tom Glynn-Carney) feel rushed, their importance to the overarching story never fully appreciated in the final film.

-Equally impressive is the clunky armour, the filth of battle and the decay of innocence the film portrays.
-Matched with cinematography that bathes the film in subtle colour, with natural light gloriously used to full effect in creating a sense of realism.
-The battle scenes bogged down in mud and blood.
-While the danger and darkness of political advice in defining actions sits centre stage.
-In fact it is within the political realm where Michôd’s film is at its most interesting.
-It’s critique on power sitting with those who seek to advise rather the one who wears the crown.
-A beautiful exploration of political power that plays to the cynicism inherent in modern political turmoil.
+Equally impressive is the clunky armour and the filth of battle in a film centred around the gradual decay of innocence.
+Here the beautiful cinematography bathes the audience in subtle colours as natural light is gloriously used to full effect in creating a sense of realism.
+But it is within its political discussions that Michôd’s film is at its most interesting as it critiques the power of those who advise rather than those who wear the crown.

-The King is far from perfect in construction, but does open a door to those who have never visited the work of Shakespeare.
-While also delivering an engaging piece of historical drama that plays to well to a Game of Thrones generation.
+The King is far from perfect but it does open a door for those who have not read the work of Shakespeare, while also offering us an engaging slice of historical drama that plays to the Game of Thrones generation.